-If you are interested in SEO and netlinking, you know that getting quality backlinks is essential for good SEO.
+If you are interested in SEO and netlinking, you know thatgetting quality backlinks is essential for a good SEO.

-Google recently confirmed that backlinks are the number one ranking factor in 2019, along with excellent content.
-No wonder that link building is one of the main SEO strategies to improve the ranking and traffic volume of a website!
+Google has recently confirmed that backlinks are the No. 1 ranking factor, along with excellent content.
+It’s no wonder that link building is one of the main SEO strategies to improve the ranking and traffic volume of a website!

 By definition, a backlink is an incoming link from any other website or blog.

 However, not all backlinks are of equal quality.
 Forget the saying: “The more the merrier”!
 It doesn’t work for links, at least as long as “more” means you buy or get links without checking if they are low quality or risky.

 Because what you need to know is that Google has strict rules about link building.
 Some inbound links may be considered a violation of its guidelines for webmasters, and a manipulation of its search algorithm.

 When you develop a netlinking strategy, you must therefore be careful.
 While a quality backlink can increase the referencing of a website, bad inbound links can on the contrary penalize it.

 Fortunately, there are still many ways to safely create quality backlinks.
 It’s all about relevance and focus on the user.

 These backlinks are given by websites and web pages that spontaneously link to your content or business.
 Getting them does not require any specific SEO action, apart from creating quality content and giving them visibility.